-- Students who started the MSc ES or MSc CE programme in the academic year 2022-2023 (cohort 2022) and wish to transfer to the new merged master's programme MSc CESE as of the academic year 2023-2024, may submit a request to the Board of Examiners. - Students who started the MSc ES or MSc CE programme in 2021 or older (cohort 2021 and older), keep their current MSc ES and MSc CE programme.
-Students who have not completed all the courses of the 2021 programme and no longer have the opportunity to use the resit option, may replace the courses not yet passed with the replacement course as indicated in the replacement table (see below). - This transitional regulation applies until academic year 2025-2026.
-After the academic year 2025-2026, all MSc ES and MSc CE students of cohort 2022 or earlier must transfer to the new MSc CESE programme.
+Students who started the MSc ES or MSc CE programme in 2021 or older (cohort 2021 and older), keep their current MSc ES and MSc CE programme.
+Students who have not completed all the courses of the 2021 programme and no longer have the opportunity to use the resit option, may replace the courses not yet passed with the replacement course as indicated in the replacement table (see below).